PelionIoT/nanostack-border-router/README.md

 ### Using Nanostack Border Router in your application

 Here is a short recap of everything learnt above.
-To run a 6LoWPAN border router/gateway, your application needs to:
+To run a 6LoWPAN ND or Thread border router/gateway, your application needs to:

 - Implement a callback for registering a backhaul network driver.
 - Call the start function to get your border router up and running.